longturn/freeciv21/docs/Coding/hacking.rst

     uint16 : type   (e.g. PACKET_TILE_INFO)

-For backward compatibility reasons, packets used for the initial protocol, notably before checking the capabilities, have different header fields sizes as defined in :file:`common/packets.c`:code:`packet_header_init()`:
+For backward compatibility reasons, packets used for the initial protocol (notably before checking the capabilities) have different header fields sizes as defined in :file:`common/packets.c`:code:`packet_header_init()`:

 .. code-block:: rst